ORQ: Complex Analytics on Private Data with Strong Security Guarantees: System implementation

 \section{System implementation}

-We have implemented \ours from scratch in C++.
-Each computing party runs a software stack that includes (i) an MPC layer with vectorized implementations of secure primitives, (ii) a library of oblivious relational operators, (iii) a custom communication layer, and (iv) a data-parallel execution engine.
+We have implemented \ours from scratch in C++. \tocs{Figure \ref{fig:stack} shows the software stack run by each computing party, which} includes (i) an MPC layer with vectorized implementations of secure primitives, (ii) a library of oblivious relational operators, (iii) a custom communication layer, and (iv) a data-parallel execution engine.
 Users can configure the share size $2^{\ell}$ ($\ell=64$ by default), the MPC protocol, and the sorting protocol (quicksort by default), according to their application needs.